 |English tea in the Orangery.|

 The Orangery, a columned building in the gardens next to the palace, was built for Queen Anne in 1704.
 It was designed as a greenhouse and summer dining room, with columns separating tall windows that admit vast quantities of sunlight into the long, narrow interior that now serves as a restaurant and café.

 The Orangery is open from 10 a.m. to 6 p.m. in peak season and until 5 p.m. from November through March.
 (It's closed from December 24-26.)
 Visit in the morning for coffee and pastries, or come for soups, salads, desserts, and other light foods during the luncheon hour.
 From mid-afternoon until closing time, the Orangery serves a traditional English tea.

 Every now and then, the Orangery creates menus to honor special occasions.
-For the 50th anniversary of D-Day in June, 2004, it began serving a "War Time Menu" based on WWII food rations and recipes.
-See the archived wartime rationing press release in our European Travel News section for more information on that menu.
+Example: For the 50th anniversary of D-Day in June, 2004, it began serving a "War Time Menu" based on WWII food rations and recipes.

 Next page: Visitor Information

 |Other London travel articles at Europe for Visitors|